Sign Up for a Free Account

 • The pathophysiology, although incompletely understood, involves microvascular changes, neuroinflammation, and neuromodulation at multiple peripheral and central nervous system levels.

-• Treatment is directed toward restoration of limb function.
+• Treatment is directed toward the restoration of limb function.
 There are no FDA-approved medications.
 Therapies of proven value in other neuropathic pain states are of some benefit in CRPS.

 Historical note and terminology